fastoch/Complete_Web_Dev_ZTM/README.md

 ### Making our webpage responsive

-For now, our webpage is not responsive, because each column has a fixed width of 300 pixels.
+For now, our webpage is not responsive yet, because each column has a fixed width of 300 pixels.
 We could use percentages, but that would imply some calculation, which could be tricky when using  the `gap` property...

 The **best way** to make our webpage **responsive** is to use the `fr` unit.